denten-books/plain-text/0-intro.md

 obscuring the workings of the device.[^ln-capital]

 Changing material conditions of textual transmission push against familiar literary critical ideas.
-For example, as the mechanical reproduction of print weakens the material basis for authorship attribution, the notion of authorship itself undergoes change.
-That is not say that the author is dead.[^ln-dead] Authors continue to live and to collect royalties from the sale of their works.
+Easy digital reproduction of print weakens the material basis for authorship attribution, for example.
+That is not say that the author is dead.[^ln-dead] Authors continue to live and to collect royalties.
 The weakening of the authorship function merely makes certain ways of talking about things like "authorial intent" and "fidelity to the original" difficult to sustain.
-Massively collaborative writing projects like Wikipedia and procedural narrative generation (machine writing) further erode ideas of authorial production based on individual human agency.
-Yet, it would be a mistake to believe that the myth of autopoiesis (the literature that "writes itself," writing that writes, discourse that speaks, etc.)[^ln-varela] can displace the myth of the author.
-A discipline of close attention to the atomic particulars of encoding, transmission, storage, and the decoding of text at the site if its application to the human condition ultimately aims to reclaim subjective agency.
-This may seem strange at first: to recover the subject in the physical minutiae of the literary--technological encounter.
-Yet the point of contact is crucial, for it is here that the subject seems to disappear into the device where the device appears in the guise of an artificially intelligent actor.
+The emergence of writer collectives like Wikipedia and writing machines like spam bots further erodes ideas of authorial production based on individual human agency.
+It would be a mistake to believe that the trope of autopoiesis---literature that writes itself or discourse that speaks---could ever displace the myth of the author.[^ln-varela] A discipline of close attention to the atomic particulars of encoding, transmission, storage, and the decoding of text at the site if its application to the human condition ultimately reclaims a measure of subjective agency in authorship.
+This may seem strange at first: to recover the subject in the physical minutiae of the textual--technological encounter.
+Yet the point of contact between human, text, and device is significant precisely because it is here that the subject seems to disappear into the machine and the machine appears in the guise artificially intelligent actor.

 Extant models of literary transmission assume movement through passive and immutable media.
 Paper offers the document of record, which, once archived,